babelfish-for-postgresql/babelfish_project_website/_usage/security.md

 and a <code>*dbname*&lowbar;dbo</code> for every database you create in Babelfish.

-These roles are there to implement the SQL Server ownership structure.
+These roles implement the SQL Server ownership structure.
 They are created and maintained by Babelfish and should not be used by the application or the end user.

-You can use `CREATE LOGIN` to create a new Babelfish login.
+You can use `CREATE LOGIN` to create a new Babelfish login, which automatically is a user in all databases.
 Babelfish logins are implemented as PostgreSQL login roles of the same name.

-Note that Babelfish [does not support](/docs/usage/limitations-of-babelfish) `CREATE USER`, and any login you create is automatically a user in all databases.  `CREATE ROLE` is also not supported, so you cannot use roles in Babelfish.
+Note that Babelfish [does not support](/docs/usage/limitations-of-babelfish) the statements `CREATE USER` and `CREATE ROLE`.